Samsung S21's mid-range successor may be revealed at next Samsung Unpacked on March 17

-There’s another Samsung Unpacked coming on March 17 at 10am ET, and no, we aren’t expecting another flagship phone.
+There’s another Samsung Unpacked event coming on March 17 at 10am EDT, and no, we aren’t expecting another flagship phone.
 Instead, rumors suggest the brand will unveil the Samsung Galaxy A72 mid-range phone at the digital event, which will be streamed on Samsung's press room and official YouTube page.

 ‘Mid-range’ might be underselling the A72: rumors suggest it will be a powerful device that’s expected to inherit even more from flagship phones than its predecessor, including the vaunted ‘Space Zoom’ capable of 30x magnification.
 This is impressive given the Galaxy A71 didn’t even have a telephoto lens.